kevintpeng/Learn-Something-Every-Day/UWaterloo/CS350: Operating Systems.md

 50 / 50 split between user and kernel
 - user space: kuseg
-- kseg0: does not use TLB or paging for address translation
+- kseg0: does not use TLB or paging for address translation, but is cached
-- kseg1: does not use TLB or paging for address translation
+- kseg1: does not use TLB or paging for address translation, not cached since it's for device registers which are semantically volatile
 - kseg2 not used
 - exam question: based on fault address, what happened?

-So how does kernel do address translation?
+In OS161/MIPS, given a physical address, it could have come from 3 possible spots: kuseg, kseg0, or kseg1

 #### Scheduling
 Scheduling is a problem of ordering jobs based on parameters like arrival time, duration/size, priority.
 Simple approaches include round robin and shortest job.
 Pre-emption can be used so that jobs don’t have to run in one pass, they can be stopped in between.
 This allows for round robin with a runtime, or longest time remaining.
 In the context of operating systems, jobs are processes, and often processes do not have a known duration.
 Jobs can also be blocked when doing CPU scheduling.